tanishqkumar2003/tanishqkumaar2003/README.md

 ### 1. [**ThoughtSphere**](https://github.com/tanishqkumar2003/Thought-Sphere) | [**Live Link**](https://thoughtsphere-6b5e7.web.app/)

--This project is a clone of Medium, a platform for publishing articles and engaging with readers.
-It leverages modern technologies such as React for the frontend, Cloudflare Workers for the backend, and various other tools and libraries to create a seamless user experience.
+-Built an AI-powered blogging platform using React.js, Node.js, TypeScript, and Cloudflare Workers, with a responsive frontend and a globally distributed, high-performance backend.
+Integrated Gemini API for blog summarization, Zod for data validation, and secured it with JWT.
+Database powered by PostgreSQL and optimized with Prisma ORM for scalability and efficiency.